ZeroHungerAI/website/ZeroHunger.ai/content/en/_index.md

 # Start your product now!

+Accelerate your Impact with Software and AI.
+## Tell us about your challenge

+Tell us about your challenge and how AI or software could help for a chance to have your product up and running in the first batch in 2023 or book a meeting immediately!
 ## Together, we are the perfect team

 We will provide you with the right people and resources.
 Within two months you will get a minumum viable product that solves your problem.